sveri/friend-ui/README.md

 (:require [de.sveri.friendui.globals :as f-global])

 (html/deftemplate base (str template-path "base.html")
-                  [{:keys [title main]}]
+                  [{:keys [title content]}]
                   [:#title] (util/maybe-content title)         ; this corresponds to the :base-template-title-key key in the config
-                  [:#content] (util/maybe-substitute main)) ; this corresponds to the :base-template-content-key key in the config
+                  [:#content] (util/maybe-substitute content)) ; this corresponds to the :base-template-content-key key in the config

 (alter-var-root #'f-global/base-template (fn [_] (partial base)))
 ```

 ### E-Mail
 Friendui supports two different kinds of sending email which are configured in *friendui-config.edn* by the :mail-type tag.
 1. *:sendmail* Expects a running sendmail on localhost by which the mail will be delivered.
 2. *:smtp* An extra *:smtp-data* map must be provided in the config which is passed as is to postal: [_https://github.com/drewr/postal_]

 ### Protocol